Yevean23/gigstur-back/README.md

 # Operations

-If you try to ping your endpoint from your browser, you may run into an error.
+If you try to ping your endpoint from your browser, you may run into a 403 error.

-This is because the endpoint is not configured to be accesible to unauthenticated users.
+This is because the endpoint is not configured to be accesible to unauthenticated public users.

 This requires navigating to the Google Cloud Console and adding ```allUsers``` to the ```functionInvoker``` permissions in the function's options.